unnikrishnangg/unnikrishnangg.github.io/_posts/2019-02-19-find-out-which-role-is-used-when-an-aws-cli-command-is-called.md

 layout: post
 guid: 'https://devopslife.io/?p=102'
 permalink: /find-out-which-role-is-used-when-an-aws-cli-command-is-called/
+description: "find which role is being used when an aws cli command is called.
+This is useful to find the role usage and narrowing the priveleges"
 categories:
     - AWS
+    - python
 tags:
     - 'find iam role'
     - 'find iam role of aws cli'